24-hour Crisis Line

 Hope House, a shelter for battered women and children, provides a temporary sanctuary for victims and comprehensive support services.

-Hopeline provides individual counseling and support groups to victims of domestic violence and sexual assault.
-Call the office for an appointment.
+Hopeline provides individual counseling and support groups for victims of domestic violence and sexual assault.

 Hopeline supports victims through the judicial process, providing preparatory, companion and follow-up services.

-This unit, in conjunction with area law enforcement and Albemarle Hospital, provides immediate and ongoing support to victims of rape and domestic violence.
+This unit, in conjunction with area law enforcement and Sentara Albemarle Medical Center (formerly Albemarle Hospital), provides immediate and ongoing support to victims of sexual assault and domestic violence.

 Hopeline provides assistance through referrals to appropriate community resources.

-Through this program, qualified men and women are moved from dependency to economic, emotional and physical self-sufficiency.
+Through this program, victims/survivors are moved from dependency to economic, emotional and physical self-sufficiency.
 Services are provided to those previously dependent on the income of another household member but are no longer supported by that income and are unemployed or underemployed due to lack of required training or experience.